Living lightly on the Earth

 Residential and commercial buildings account for 12% of greenhouse gas emissions in Canada.
 Innovations in energy efficiency have kept those emissions in check since 2005.
 But now we have the opportunity to bring them way down.

 Accelerating clean innovation in Canada means helping builders to design greener buildings and neighbourhoods.
 Government and the private sector can both have roles to play in that.
-Stay tuned for #NewThinking on accelerating clean innovation in Canada.
+Find out more with our latest work on accelerating #CleanInnovation in Canada.

 Also: Read more about Zibi’s sustainability planning on its website.